Defunctionalize/schemagic/README.rst

       ...
     ValueError: invalid literal for int() with base 10: 'hello'

-And it occured because list_of_ints specified that the function to check every member of the list was int
+And it occurred because list_of_ints specified that the function to check every member of the list against was int()

 Basic Schemagic Usage